HomeGuides

 Description

-: this query returns all dataflow instances associated to "SFO Invoices" model and having experienced a cut-off warning or a cut-off error in the last 45 minutes.
+: this query returns all dataflow instances associated with "SFO Invoices" model and having experienced a cut-off warning or a cut-off error in the last 45 minutes.

 DWQL query: myfile1.txt AND error[status] AND "last 2 hours"[time]